A Compositional Approach to Verifying Modular Robotic Systems: Beyond the Case Study

 In Dafny, pre-conditions (assumptions) are indicated by the \texttt{requires} keyword.
 Lines 6--9 of Listing~\ref{list:dafnyagent} show the \texttt{Agent} method's pre-conditions, taken from its contract.
 One small change is that where the \textbf{Agent}'s contract has an assumption that the radiation status will be either red, orange, or green; our Dafny version encodes this constraint as the \texttt{RadiationLevel} datatype (line 3) using the radiation values, and using this in the parameters (for \texttt{radstat}) of the \texttt{Agent} method.
 Importantly, if the \texttt{Agent} method is called by another method, then the calling method's guarantees must not violate the assumptions of the \texttt{Agent} method.

 Post-conditions (guarantees) in Dafny are indicated by the \texttt{ensures} keyword.
 Lines 10--13 of Listing~\ref{list:dafnyagent} show the \texttt{Agent} method's post-conditions, which are more detailed than the \textbf{Agent}'s contract, because they also check the status of the software controlling the rover's wheels before instructing it to carry out any commands.
-The post-condition on line 10 specifies that no actions are assigned when the wheels are not ready\footnote{This is an example of how our approach allows verifiers to check additional node-level properties, which we discuss in more detail in \S\ref{sec:nodeCSP}.}.
+The post-condition on line 10 specifies that no actions are assigned when the wheels are not ready.
 The post-conditions on lines 11--13 correspond to the \textbf{Agent}'s guarantees from its contract (Table~\ref{tab:contracts_agent}).
 For verification in Dafny, we must include loop invariants (lines 21--25), which help the verification tool (Z3) to prove the post-conditions.
-We automatically discharged the associated proofs in Dafny with Z3 using Visual Studio Code.
+We automatically discharged the associated proofs in Dafny 3.x with Z3 using Visual Studio Code on Ubuntu.

-Another difference between our Dafny and \gls{bdi} implementations is that we had to add a notion of \texttt{time} to the Dafny model (the \texttt{time} variable is declared on line 15 and updated on line 38) to be able to prove loop termination.
+Another difference between our Dafny and Gwendolen implementations is that we had to add a notion of \texttt{time} to the Dafny model (the \texttt{time} variable is declared on line 15 and updated on line 38) to be able to prove loop termination.
 Dafny is primarily concerned with program safety, so termination is necessary for complete verification of Dafny programs.

+This Dafny program verifies the decision-making algorithm, using a language that is closer to those in which \gls{ros} nodes can be implemented.
+Once the Dafny program has been verified against the \textbf{Agent} contract, it can be carefully reimplemented as a \gls{ros} node.
+The Dafny \textbf{Agent} can also be used with our calculus (\S\ref{sec:combination}) because it preserves the contract's assumptions and guarantees.
+Although the RCL and Dafny contracts use slightly different datatypes, we can see the correspondence between them easily.
+Specifically, the Dafny model returns a sequence of (action, waypoint) pairs that represents the \texttt{CommandSet} of the RCL contract which contains move and inspect commands.
+The \texttt{CommandSet} can thus be reconstructed from the Dafny output and vice versa if needed.
+Similarly, the belief base of the Gwendolen agent can be checked and shown to contain the same information as the \texttt{CommandSet}.